 This powerful archival footage captures former Russian President Boris Yeltsin during the 2004 presidential election, a highly symbolic appearance that served as his definitive public endorsement of incumbent Vladimir Putin.
 Yeltsin, the architect of post-Soviet Russia, used this moment to anoint his successor visually, transferring the mantle of leadership and granting Putin an invaluable seal of legitimacy from the man who started the new Russian era.
 His deliberate presence at the polls was a calculated political act, designed to frame Putin’s reign not as a break from the past, but as the stable and legitimate continuation of Yeltsin’s own project.

-A series of shots capturing the formal and public aspects of the 2004 Russian presidential election, showing voters participating in the democratic process at a typical polling station.
+A series of shots capturing the formal and public aspects of the 2004 Russian presidential election,.
+Video showing voters participating in the democratic process at a typical polling station.
 In 2004, his popularity was at a genuine peak, and his victory was seen as inevitable for reasons that were, at the time, largely positive.

 This footage package provides a visual narrative of election day in Russia, suitable for news broadcasts, documentaries, and political analysis pieces.